The Railway

 The passing of the Act formed the legal basis for the design and construction of this local line.

-It was known as the “Swedes and Swimmers” line.
-Please excuse the pun, but we don’t want to re-invent the wheel.
-An excellent write up about its construction and operation can be found on the Forncett History Group website.
-Here, we have restricted ourselves to aspects specifically relating to Wreningham together with other details not in their article.
-Some of our other pages describe how individual villagers engaged with the railway in their everyday lives.
+It was known as the ‘Swedes and Swimmers’ line.
+Please excuse the pun, but we don’t want to reinvent the wheel.
+An excellent write-up about its construction and operation can be found on the Forncett History Group website – with other details are provided here.
+Instead, we have restricted ourselves to aspects specifically relating to Wreningham and other details not in their articles.
+Other pages on this website include information about how individual villagers engaged with the railway in their everyday lives.

-In November 1880, the Goods Manager’s Office of the Great Eastern Railway, at Liverpool Street Station wrote to farmers in this area advising them of an offer.
-Ongoing railway work had resulted in the GER being in possession of large quantities of alluvial mud – presumably dug from rivers and marshes.
+In November 1880, the Goods Manager’s Office of the Great Eastern Railway, at Liverpool Street Station, wrote to farmers in this area advising them of an offer.
+Other ongoing railway work had resulted in the GER being in possession of large quantities of alluvial mud – presumably dug from rivers and marshes.
 This mud had been analysed for its nutrient properties at the County Analyst’s Office, London Street, Norwich.
-A two page report was attached to the letter, signed by Francis Sutton, Consulting Chemist to the Norfolk Chamber of Agriculture.
+A two-page report was attached to the letter, signed by Francis Sutton, Consulting Chemist to the Norfolk Chamber of Agriculture.

-The GER’s letter and report were essentially along the lines that alluvial mud was fantastic stuff and would be excellent for use on fields in place of standard fertilisers.
+The GER’s letter and report were essentially describing how alluvial mud was fantastic stuff.
+Full of nutrients, it would be excellent for use on fields in place of standard fertilisers.

 The mud was for sale and would be available for delivery during the following spring.
 It would be dried, finely pulverised and delivered to the nearest railway goods yard for collection by the farmer.

-The GER were urging farmers to buy some – although it needed to be ordered in quantities of “6 tons and upwards”.
-Might we presume that 6 tons was the capacity of a rail waggon?
-A copy of both the GER letter and the technical report were recently discovered at a Wreningham farm.
+The GER was urging farmers to buy some – although it needed to be ordered in quantities of ‘6 tons and upwards’.
+Did six tons of “dried and finely pulverised mud” represent the capacity of a small rail waggon?
+A copy of both the GER letter and the technical report was recently discovered at a Wreningham farm.
 There is no evidence the Wreningham farmer ever bought any!
-(A quick online investigation suggests it would have been unsuitable for application on Wreningham’s clay soils, anyway.)
+(A quick online investigation suggests it would have been most unsuitable for application on Wreningham’s wet clay soils, anyway.)

 There is a newspaper article, describing the Wreningham wedding of William Bothway to Annie Quantrell, in 1890.
-Towards the end, it tells us: “Immediately after the ceremony the happy couple departed by the 3 o’clock express from Ashwellthorpe Station to London to spend the honeymoon.”
+Towards the end, the article tells us: ‘Immediately after the ceremony the happy couple departed by the 3 o’clock express from Ashwellthorpe Station to London to spend the honeymoon.’
 The local railway had clearly become a regular part of the village’s way of life!

 The line closed to passenger traffic in September 1939 and was finally closed to freight in 1951.
 The tracks were eventually taken up and the land was offered back to the farmers.
 This final stage of land disposal seems to have taken much longer than the original land purchase.
-Whilst Wreningham’s old railway land is believed to have returned to private ownership, nationally, surviving former railway structures such as bridges remain under under dedicated central control to ensure continuing safety.
+Whilst Wreningham’s old railway land is generally understood to have returned to private ownership, surviving former railway structures such as bridges remain under dedicated central control to ensure continuing safety.

 Scroll to Top